 - Responsible for the documentation for assigned clients and maintain records of patient care, condition, progress, or problems to report and discuss with supervisor.

 - Work independently while maintaining strong professional boundaries.

 - Maintain sensitive and confidential records information.

 - Drive for extended distances and periods of time from Aspen to Parachute in all weather conditions throughout the year.

 - Comply with federal, state, and local regulations and employer policies and procedures.

 - Perform other duties as required.

-BENEFITS: health, vision, dental insurance; short-term disability policy; Employee Assistance Program; tuition assistance; 10 paid holidays; vacation; sick time
+BENEFITS: 100% employer-paid health insurance; vision and dental insurance options; short-term disability policy; Employee Assistance Program; tuition assistance; loan repayament; 10 paid holidays; vacation; sick time

 To apply, please send resume and cover letter to Luci Martinez at email@example.com.